 Also, be sure you have a quality assurance (QA) system in place.
 There’s nothing worse than sending a job to print only to have it delivered and find an error.
-These can be costly and time consuming.
-Remember that a high-volume commercial printer won’t have bandwidth to manage QA on their end, so you need to take on that responsibility.
+These can be costly and time-consuming.
+Remember that a high-volume commercial printer won’t have the bandwidth to manage QA on its end, so you need to take on that responsibility.

-Some commercial printing companies provide digital proofs, while others will offer a physical proof.
-Unless you are on a very tight deadline, you should always take the time to receive and review the proof—regardless which option is better.
+Some commercial printing companies provide digital proof, while others will offer physical proof.
+Unless you are on a very tight deadline, you should always take the time to receive and review the proof—regardless of which option is better.
 Remember, this is another part of the QA process.

 Digital proofs are fast and easy, arriving to you via PDF in most cases.
 For the majority of projects, these are sufficient.

-However, for some projects, such as catalogues, magazines, or brochures, you may want a physical proof.
+However, for some projects, such as catalogs, magazines, or brochures, you may want physical proof.
 These will allow you to ensure colors are true and see how the piece folds or looks as it is distributed.

-If you request a physical proof, be sure to work that printing process into your timeline.
+If you request physical proof, be sure to work that printing process into your timeline.